nocomplexity/securitybydesign/principles/whyprinciples.md

 short_title: Why use principles
 ---

-Good cyber security principles are crucial for creating a solid new product.
+Using **good** cyber security principles is crucial for creating a product or service that is secure by default.

-:::{admonition} Definition of security principle
+:::{tip} Definition of security principle
-:class: tip, dropdown
 Principles are statements of direction that govern selections and implementations.
 That is, principles provide a foundation for decision making.
 :::